ktorio/ktor-documentation/topics/migrating-2-2.md

 This guide provides instructions on how to migrate your Ktor application from the 2.0.x version to 2.2.x.

+> The API marked with the `WARNING` deprecation level will continue working till the 3.0.0 release.
+> You can learn more about deprecation levels from [Deprecated](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-deprecated/).

 ## Ktor Server {id="server"}

 ### Cookies {id="cookies"}